Joanne Kurtzberg

 Joanne Kurtzberg is an American professor of pediatrics and pathology at Duke University.

 Education

 Kurtzberg completed her medical education at New York University in 1976.

 Career

 Kurtzberg is a professor and researcher at the Duke University School of Medicine.
 She researches cord blood transplants in children with cerebral palsy or neonatal brain injuries.
+Dr. Joanne Kurtzberg was Medical and Scientific Advisory Board Member for Americord and an advisor to Cryo-Cell.